lucasmodrich/lucasmodrich.github.io/_posts/2008-05-23-on-to-argentina.md

 Tired after a long hot day of exploring Iguazu, we headed back to the hostel and then into Peurto Iguazu (the township) for dinner.

-We got back to the hostel around 7.30pm and had a few drinks by the pool before hittinng the hay – we were both very tired, but nothing 12hrs of sleep didn't fix.
+We got back to the hostel around 7.30pm and had a few drinks by the pool before hitting the hay – we were both very tired, but nothing 12hrs of sleep didn't fix.

 **Day 5 – Laura's Birthday**